 Letters should be sent directly to Preprofessional Advising.
 While we prefer that letters are uploaded to us directly or sent electronically, we will also accept letters which are mailed or facts.
 Letters hand-delivered by applicants will not be accepted.
 Please note: All recommendations must be accompanied by a waiver form.
-Applicants should complete this form and provide it to all individuals who have agreed to write a letter of recommendation on your behalf along with an addressed, stamped envelope to our office.
+Applicants should complete this form and provide it to all individuals who have agreed to write a letter of recommendation on their behalf.

 Privacy of Letters of Recommendation and the Waiver Form